Filibuster in the United States Senate: Talking filibuster

 Some reformers argue that the filibuster should be returned to its origins, in which senators were required to hold the floor and speak at length to delay a bill.
 Since obstruction would be more visible, the reform might benefit major bills that the minority "is willing to block covertly but not overtly".
 For example, a 2012 proposal by Senator Jeff Merkley would require that if between 51 and 59 senators support a cloture motion, debate would continue only until there is no opposing senator speaking.
 At that point, another cloture vote would be triggered with only a simple majority required.

-Currently, senators can prevent the chair from putting the question even if no senator is on the floor, by suggesting the absence of a quorum after their speeches even though a quorum call is not in order if no business has intervened since a quorum was last established.

-On January 20, 2022, Majority Leader Chuck Schumer raised a point of order that no motions, points of order and amendments be in order to a voting rights bill pending at that time, which would have allowed a talking filibuster on the bill without any hindrances.
-The chair overruled the point of order, and the Senate sustained the decision of the chair by a vote of 52–48, with Senators Joe Manchin and Kyrsten Sinema joining all Republicans in voting against the reform.
+Senators can prevent the chair from putting the question even if no senator is on the floor, by suggesting the absence of a quorum after their speeches even though a quorum call is not in order if no business has intervened since a quorum was last established.
+On January 19, 2022, Majority Leader Chuck Schumer raised a point of order with respect to a voting rights bill pending at that time "that no further amendments, motions, or points of order be in order, and that any appeals be determined without debate", a one-time rule change which would have allowed a talking filibuster on the bill without any hindrances.
+The chair overruled the point of order, and the Senate sustained the decision of the chair by a vote of 52–48, with Senators Manchin and Sinema joining all Republicans in voting against the reform.

 Gradually lowering the 60-vote threshold

-In 2013, Sen. Tom Harkin (D-IA) advocated for steadily reducing the cloture threshold each time a cloture vote fails.
+In 2013, Senator Tom Harkin (D-IA) advocated for steadily reducing the cloture threshold each time a cloture vote fails.
 The number of votes required would be reduced by three on each vote (e.g., from 60 to 57, 54, 51) until a simple majority was required.
 Harkin envisioned that this rule would still allow the minority to bring visibility to and slow down a bill, and since the whole process would take eight days the majority would have incentive to compromise with the minority.
 The Senate defeated the idea by voice vote in 2013.

+Population-adjusted threshold

+John Manning and Matthew Stephenson propose that filibuster could only continue if anti-cloture Senators represent a majority of the national population, limiting the ability of the Senate to delay nationally popular reforms.

-Minority bill of rights
+Minority Bill of Rights

 As an alternative to blocking the majority's agenda, some proposals have focused instead on granting the minority the right to have its own agenda considered on the floor.
 For example, in 2004 then–House Minority Leader Nancy Pelosi (D-CA) proposed a "minority bill of rights" for the House of Representatives that would have guaranteed the minority the right to offer its own alternatives to bills under consideration.
 The House Republican majority did not endorse her proposal, and Pelosi in turn did not grant those rights when Democrats took control of the House in 2007.